 The Netherlands Organization for Scientific Research (NWO) has granted Smart Culture – Big Data / Digital Humanities funding of ca. € 500.000 for the project Digital Art Technical sources for the Netherlands: Integration and improvement of sources on glass for a Sustainable future (Art DATIS), by prof. dr. Sven Dupré (UU/UvA), dr. Marieke Hendriksen (UU), ILPS-er dr. Evangelos Kanoulas (UvA) and their private partners RKD Netherlands Institute for Art History (Anita Hopmans and Reinier van ‘t Zelfde), Stichting Vrij Glas (Durk Valkema) and Picturae (Mark Lindeman).

 Are you a Chinese student who is looking for a CSC-funded PhD position?
 Are you interested in working on technology that connects people to information?
 For instance, search engines, recommender systems, conversational agents, machine translation?
 Check out the research by our senior staff members Evangelos Kanoulas, Maarten Marx, Christof Monz and Maarten de Rijke, and contact them if you’re interested.

-- Active Sampling for Large-scale Information Retrieval Evaluation by Dan Li and Evangelos Kanoulas
+- Bayesian Optimization for Optimizing Retrieval Systems, Dan Li and Evangelos Kanoulas

 This edition of SEA is in partnership with FNWI.
-As usual we will have two talks: one academic and one industry talk, followed by drinks.
-This Friday, we will have a talk by Alexey Borisov (Yandex and University of Amsterdam) and Manos Tsagkias from 904Labs.
-The talks are focused on the topic of learning from user behavior.
+We are proud to announce an extra SEA event, as usual we will have two talks: one academic and one industry talk, followed by drinks.
+This Friday, we will have a talk by Jeff Dalton from the University of Glasgow (previously Google) and another by Gary Ren from Microsoft.
+Their talks will cover conversational search and conversational question answering respectively.